Play Indian music on flights and in airports, urges aviation ministry

 On December 23, Aviation Minister Jyotiraditya Scindia visited the Delhi headquarters of the Indian Council of Cultural Research, an autonomous organisation of the Government of India working under the Ministry of External Affairs.

 In a tweet, the council said that it had requested Scindia to promote Indian music in flights operated by Indian carriers.
-Several musicians, including Kaushal Inamdar, Anu Malik, Manjusha Patil Kulkarni and Malini Awasthi were also present at the meeting.
+Several musicians, including Kaushal Inamdar, Anu Malik, Manjusha Patil Kulkarni and Malini Awasthi, were also present at the meeting.

 The musicians along with Indian Council of Cultural Research chief and Rajya Sabha MP Vinay Sahasrabuddhe handed over a letter about their proposal, The Hindu reported.